 When it comes to pools and the chlorine to keep them clean, our eyes can take a hit.
 There’s a thin layer of tears that coats our eyes called a tear film.
 This tear film keeps our eyes hydrated, smooth, and clear.
 Chlorine and some of the other chemicals in pools can wash away that moist layer, leaving our eyes itchy and red.
 If you’re a frequent swimmer, you may develop dry eye where you don’t produce enough tears or the right quality of tears – making your eyes feel gritty and maybe even giving you blurry vision.

 Saltwater is a little better on our eyes since it’s something our eyes are more accustomed to.
 Eye drops and contact solutions are often made up of water and salt, but certainly in lesser concentrations.
 So, if you open your eyes under water in the ocean, or a saltwater pool, you’re going to feel some irritation and probably come up for air with red eyes.
 While at the ocean, it’s easy to blame the salt as the culprit for your red eyes, but it’s not always the cause.
 Sand, pollution, and bacteria mix with the ocean water and can lead to irritated eyes.

 So how can you protect your peepers?

 - Give goggles a go!
 Whether in a pool or at the beach, goggles shield your eyes from the water, keeping that protective tear film intact.

 - Wash your eyes with water after swimming.
 This will get chlorine out of your eyes and off your eyelids and lashes.

 - Use eye drops before and after swimming to keep moisture in balance.
 For really dry eyes, put thicker gel drops in before your swim and before using your goggles.
-Michigan Eye Institute can recommend a drop for really dry eyes.
+An eye doctor at Michigan Eye Institute can recommend eye drops for very dry eyes.